vincentvankrunkelsven/courses-intro-to-sql/outline.md

 * GROUP BY + ORDER BY
 * GROUP BY + aggregate functions

-## Chapter 4: Putting it all together
+## Chapter 4: Case study: New York City bike share

 * Introduce Citi Bike database and narrative (urban planning research)
 * Disclaimer: dates are tricky (removed times for simplicity)